Skip to Main Content

 Be Creative with Search Terms

-Sample Topic: Group Therapy for kids struggling with the loss of a family member.
+Sample Topic: Group Therapy for kids struggling with a death in their family.

-Step 1 - Identify the main ideas - Group Therapy for kids struggling with the loss of a family member
+Step 1 - Identify the main ideas - Group Therapy for kids struggling with a death in their family

 Group Counseling Children Grief